mrbertp/gutemberg/README.md

     or

-    b) Download the zip of this repository: **Code > Download ZIP**
+    b) Download the zip of this repository: **Code > Download ZIP** and extract it somewhere.

-2. Launch the WSL and navigate to the repository.
+2. Launch the WSL inside the repository:

+    1. Open the folder.
+    2. `Shift` + `Right click` inside the folder.
+    3. Click on "Open Linux shell here".

-4. Execute the installer: `./scripts/installer.sh`
+3. Execute the installer: `./scripts/installer.sh`

     This script will: